Skip to main content

 A.R.S. § 14-3709(A)

 There is a practical exception built in.
-Real property and tangible personal property can stay with the person who is expected to inherit it, as long as the personal representative does not need it for administration purposes.
+Real property and tangible personal property can stay with the person who is expected to inherit it.
+This remains the case as long as the personal representative does not need it for administration.
 If the representative later decides they do need possession, their request is treated as conclusive evidence that possession is necessary.

 When Someone Is Suspected of Hiding Assets

-Arizona takes concealed estate assets seriously.
-If a personal representative or any interested person suspects that someone is hiding property, documents, or information belonging to the decedent, they can file a sworn complaint with the court.
+The law takes concealed estate assets seriously.
+If a personal representative or any interested person suspects that someone is hiding property, documents, or information, they can file a sworn complaint with the court.
 The court can then compel that person to appear and testify under oath.

 If on examination or from other evidence adduced at the hearing it appears that a person has concealed, embezzled, conveyed or disposed of any property of a decedent, or possesses or has knowledge of deeds, bonds, contracts or other writings tending to disclose the right, interest or claim of a decedent to any property, or the will of a decedent, the court may order that person to turn over the documents or disclose knowledge to the personal representative.